-In scenario 1, Lewisham receives a 'strong or significant' impact with a loss of trade of 21% forecast at 2018 following the developments.
-However, the impact on Lewisham equates to only a \$0.3m reduction in trading levels in real terms.
+In scenario 1, Lewisham receives a 'strong or significant' impact with a loss of trade of 18% forecast at 2018 following the developments.
+However, the impact on Lewisham equates to only a \$1.3m reduction in trading levels.
 Given the extremely limited range of retail facilities currently provided by Lewisham, an impact of this level is not likely to adversely affect the quality of retail provision in the immediate locality.
+Redevelopment of the precinct will result in a significant improvement in the retail offer for Lewisham residents and workers and will more than make good for any loss.

-The impact upon Petersham and Summer Hill is rated 'low to moderate' with trade forecast to reduce by 9.5% and 7.5% respectively.
+The impacts upon Petersham and Summer Hill is rated 'low to moderate' with trade forecast to reduce by 9.1% and 7.2% respectively.
 The impact on all other centres will be insignificant.